Google offers multiple methods of authenticating users in Google Cloud applications.

-If you want to provide a Google login button for your website or app, or you're using G Suite for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.
+If you want to provide a Google login button for your website or app, or you're using Google Workspace Admin Console for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.

 OAuth 2.0 and OpenID Connect

 OpenID Connect is an identity layer on top of the OAuth 2.0 protocol, and your app can use it to retrieve user profile information.